How Well Does The SAT Measure IQ?

 The SAT is concerned with examining and quantifying your learned information, meaning all the facts, concepts, and skills that you have acquired over the course of your education up to that point.
 Because the test is concerned with your college and career readiness, what you already know is most important.

-The SAT, on the other hand, will present problems and situations that require you to call upon the information you should already have inside your head.
+The SAT, on the other hand, will present problems and situations that require you to call upon the information you should already have.
 This means that you can, and should, prepare for the test ahead of time because it requires you to recall information in order to complete its different sections.

 While the difference appears minimal at first, IQ and the SAT are concerned with fundamentally different things.
 A person with a high IQ may be able to identify a missing number within a sequence by figuring out the presented pattern but may do horribly on an algebra question because they can’t recall the necessary formula to solve it.